clicon/clixon-controller-docs/cli.rst

 If ``connect-timeout`` is not configured, ``device-timeout`` is used for the connect sequence as well.

+If a device does not respond within the applicable timeout, the connect (or push/RPC) transaction for that device is marked with per-device result ``ERROR`` and a reason such as "Timeout waiting for remote peer", see :ref:`Transactions <controller_transactions>` for details on transaction and per-device results.

 Remote device configuration
 ---------------------------
 The remote device configuration is present under the `config` mount-point::